-You might have been in Paris or Seoul, New York or Lagos when you scrolled past the news that Global Citizen Live is coming on Sept.
+You might have been in Paris or Sydney, New York or Lagos when you scrolled past the news that Global Citizen Live is coming on Sept.
 25, 2021.

-Then you saw that your favorite artist — Billie Eilish or Lorde or The Weeknd — would be performing as part of the 24 hour live broadcast, which will see events and performances filmed across six continents.
-And then you found out that Global Citizen Live is also uniting the world in the mission to defeat poverty and defend the planet.
+Then you saw that your favorite artist — Billie Eilish or Lorde or BTS — would be performing as part of the 24-hour live broadcast, which will see events and performances filmed across seven continents.
+And then you found out that Global Citizen Live is also uniting the world in the mission to defend the planet and defeat poverty.

 It almost seemed too good to be true.
 But you didn’t dream it up; it’s happening!
 Here’s a brief guide with everything you need to know about Global Citizen Live.